neps-in/project-ideas/python/advanced/static-site-generator-v2-advanced.md

-# Comprehensive yet simple list of features of a basic static site generator\*\*, written in clear and easy-to-understand terms.
+# Comprehensive yet simple list of features of a basic static site generator.

 ---